Workplace Anger: Tips On How To Deal With An Angry Colleague

 8. Talk To HR

-All of us have bad days and it is normal to get upset over little things but if someone is always angry and/or often having angry outbursts, then it is recommended that you reach out to HR.
+All of us have bad days and it is normal to get upset over little things but if your coworker has anger issues and/or often has angry outbursts, then it is recommended that you reach out to HR.
 Some behaviors are simply unacceptable in the workplace.
 If you see someone crossing a line or behaving inappropriately, then immediately contact HR or your supervisor.

-If you are facing anger issues, struggling with anger management, or experiencing anxiety over the thought of going to work, it is suggested that you speak to a professional.
-A therapist can help you identify the source of your anxiety and help you design effective coping tools to help you deal with an angry colleague.
+If you are facing anger issues, angry coworkers, struggling with anger management, or experiencing anxiety over the thought of going to work, it is suggested that you speak to a professional.
+A therapist can help you identify the source of your anxiety and help you design effective coping tools to help you deal with angry coworkers.

 “Never respond to an angry person with a fiery comeback, even if he deserves it…Don’t allow his anger to become your anger.” – Bohdi Sanders